Stages of Labor — What Happens from First Contraction to Birth

 Transition

 Transition is the final phase of Stage 1, taking the cervix from 8 to 10 centimeters.
-It's the shortest phase, usually 30 minutes to 2 hours.
+It's the shortest phase.
+It usually lasts 30 minutes to 2 hours.
 But it’s usually the most intense part by far.
 Contractions come every 2 to 3 minutes, last 60 to 90 seconds, and peak at their maximum strength.
 There’s often very little rest between contractions.

 Transition often comes with nausea.
 REWRITTEN: Transition often comes with vomiting.
 REWRITTEN: Transition often comes with shaking.
 REWRITTEN: Transition often comes with swinging between feeling hot and cold.
-Emotionally, many women hit a wall.
-Thoughts like "I can't do this" or "I need this to stop" are extremely common and are actually a reliable sign that transition is almost over.
-Your support team should know this pattern and reassure you.
+Emotionally, a lot of women hit a wall in transition.
+Thoughts like "I can't do this" or "I need this to stop" are extremely common during transition.
+These thoughts are often a reliable sign that transition is almost over.
+Your support team should know this pattern.
+They should reassure you when it shows up.
 When you feel like you can’t keep going, you’re usually close to the end of transition.

-Transition is usually where all that prep pays off the most, at least in my experience.
+Transition is usually where all that prep pays off the most.
+That was definitely true in my experience.
 The breathing techniques you practiced, the relaxation cues your partner learned, the mental resilience you built through hypnobirthing — this is the moment they're designed for.
 Stay present.
 Take it one contraction at a time.

 Stage 2 — Pushing and Birth

-Many women experience a natural urge to push — a powerful, involuntary bearing-down sensation triggered by the baby's head pressing on the pelvic floor.
-This is called the Ferguson reflex.
-Other providers use directed pushing, and they coach you through each contraction.
-Research increasingly supports letting your body guide the pushing when possible.
+Many women feel a natural urge to push.
+It can feel powerful and involuntary.
+The baby's head pressing on the pelvic floor can trigger that bearing-down sensation.
+People call this the Ferguson reflex.
+Some providers use directed pushing.
+They coach you through each contraction.
+More research supports letting your body guide the pushing when possible.

 After the head is delivered, the shoulders rotate and slide out.
 The rest of the body usually follows quickly.
-In most cases, the baby is placed immediately on your chest for skin-to-skin contact.
-The umbilical cord is clamped and cut — either immediately or after delayed cord clamping, which allows additional blood to transfer to the baby and is now recommended by ACOG and the WHO for most births.
+In most cases, the baby is placed right on your chest for skin-to-skin contact.
+The umbilical cord is clamped and cut.
+This can happen immediately or after delayed cord clamping.
+Delayed cord clamping allows additional blood to transfer to the baby.
+ACOG and the WHO now recommend delayed cord clamping for most births.

 Pushing positions matter.
 Upright positions like squatting, kneeling, or side-lying use gravity to help the baby descend.
 These positions can shorten this stage.
 Lying flat on your back is not always the most effective position.
 Talk to your provider about your options.